 The Company tests goodwill and indefinite-life intangible assets for impairment on an annual basis and on an interim basis when circumstances exist that could indicate possible impairment.
 The Company tests for impairment at the reporting unit level, which is generally one level below its operating segments.
 The Company has identified one reporting unit: capital markets.
 When testing for impairment, the Company has the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-If, after making an assessment, the Company determines it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then performing the two-step impairment test is unnecessary.
+If, after making an assessment, the Company determines it is not more likely than not that the fair value of the reporting unit is less than its carrying amount, then performing further analysis is unnecessary.
 However, if the Company concludes otherwise, then the Company is required to perform the two-step impairment test, which requires management to make judgments in determining what assumptions to use in the calculation.
 The first step requires a comparison of the fair value of the reporting unit to its carrying value, including allocated goodwill.
 The estimated fair value of the reporting unit is derived based on valuation techniques that a market participant would use.
 The Company estimates the fair value of the reporting unit using the income approach (discounted cash flow method) and market approach (earnings and/or transaction multiples).
-If the estimated fair value is less than the carrying value, a second step is performed to measure the amount of the impairment loss, if any.
-An impairment loss is equal to the excess of the carrying amount of goodwill over its fair value.
+As discussed in Note 3, the Company adopted ASU 2017-04 effective July 1, 2017.
+ASU 2017-04 eliminates the second step from the goodwill impairment test.
+Accordingly, the Company will record an impairment charge based on the excess of a reporting unit's carrying amount over its fair value.

-The Company performed its annual goodwill impairment analysis as of October 31, 2016, and concluded there was no goodwill impairment.
-The Company also evaluated its definite-lived intangible assets and concluded there was no impairment in 2016.
+The Company performed its annual goodwill impairment testing as of October 31, 2017, which resulted in no impairment.
+The Company also evaluated its definite-lived intangible assets and concluded there was no impairment in 2017.